nWwWm/DirRecall/README.md

 ```
 By running the tests, you can ensure that DirRecall functions as expected and validate its behavior in different scenarios.

+## Performance ⏱️

+DirRecall enhances the `cd` command by adding additional functionality to track and recall previous directories.
+As with any modification to a built-in command, there is a potential impact on performance.

+Based on performance measurements, here is a comparison between the built-in `cd` command and the modified `cd` command provided by DirRecall:

+* Built-in `cd` command: ( cd ./src/; ) 0.00s user 0.00s system 66% cpu 0.002 total
+* Modified `cd` command (DirRecall): ( cd ./src/; ) 0.01s user 0.00s system 96% cpu 0.013 total

+From the measurements above, it is evident that the modified `cd` command adds a slightly higher CPU load compared to the built-in version.
+However, the difference in execution time is minimal, and the overall impact on the user experience is likely to be negligible.

+It's important to note that these performance measurements are specific to the system and configuration on which they were conducted.
+The actual performance may vary depending on various factors such as system resources, workload, and specific usage scenarios.

+While the modified `cd` command introduces a slight performance overhead, it provides valuable additional functionality and convenience for navigating previous directories.
+The trade-off between performance and functionality is subjective and may vary depending on individual preferences and use cases.

+As a user, it's recommended to evaluate the trade-offs and consider the benefits of DirRecall's features in relation to the minor performance impact.
+If the added functionality aligns with your needs and the performance impact is acceptable, then DirRecall can be a useful tool in your workflow.

+Please note that these performance measurements are provided as a reference and may not reflect the exact performance impact on your system.
+It's always recommended to test the script on your specific environment and assess its performance based on your own requirements and constraints.

 ## Future Developments 🚀
 I have some exciting plans for the future of this script.
 Here are a few things I'm considering:
 * Support for Bash shell (because everyone deserves a shell of their choice!) 🐚